 Smart Tips for Holiday Decorating

 The shiny, bright and merry season is upon us and very soon Christmas lights will adorn houses, trees and bushes are far as the eye can see.
 The jolly elves at Westlake Ace Hardware are offering a stocking full of tasty tips to help you safely add extra twinkle to the holiday season.
+But let’s get a popular question out of the way first.
+That question is, “Why can’t I plug my regular 2 prong extension cord into the plug end of my Christmas lights?”

 - Play it Safe: Use only lights and extension cords that carry an Underwriters Laboratories (UL) label and are approved for outdoor use, which means these products meet industry safety standards and that they will be waterproof.
 Secure all lights and cords with electrical tape, insulted holders, twist ties or plastic zip ties; never use screws, metal hooks, nails or tacks.
 If you don’t have experience climbing on your roof, limit your display to gutters, around first floor windows, and small trees and shrubs.